makersacademy/CV/README.md

 I have an appreciation for clean and effective design that is as functional as it is beautiful.
 I'm not the most technically proficient designer, but I have a good eye for what works and what doesn't.

 - Previously the in-house designer at Just IT Training and Recruitment, responsible for all print and web material.
-- Experienced at using Adobe Creative Suite to produce easily maintainable branding or mockups for web/mobile sites.
+- Very experienced at using Adobe Creative Suite to produce easily maintainable branding or mockups for web/mobile sites.
 - Designed the front-ends of both [Journeats](http://journeats.com) and [STEMettes Royalty Loyalty app](http://stemettes-staging.herokuapp.com) (designed for mobile devices)

 #### Copywriting and Blogging